smol-ai/ainews-web-2025/src/content/issues/24-04-22-ainews-fineweb-15t-tokens-12-years-of-commoncrawl-deduped-and-filtered-youre-welcome.md

 date: '2024-04-23T00:03:58.017305Z'
 original_slug: ainews-fineweb-15t-tokens-of-commoncrawl
 description: >-
+  Meta’s release of **Llama 3** in *8B* and *70B* parameter sizes, trained on *15T tokens* with advanced fine-tuning techniques, is a watershed moment for open-source AI, with the 70B model approaching **GPT-4** level performance and enabling broader access via quantized versions on consumer hardware.
-  Huggingface has released an extensive open dataset containing 15 trillion tokens from 12 years of filtered CommonCrawl data, enabling training of large models like Llama 3 with sufficient compute and code.
-Additionally, WizardLM-2-8x22b has demonstrated superior performance over other open LLMs, including Llama 3 70B, in reasoning and mathematics benchmarks.
+  Concurrently, **Huggingface** released a massive *15T token* open dataset from 12 years of filtered CommonCrawl data, empowering researchers to train models like Llama 3 independently.
 tags:
-  - huggingface
-  - commoncrawl
-  - datasets
-  - llama-3
-  - wizardlm-2-8x22b
-  - large-language-models
+  - untagged
+companies: []
+models: []
+topics:
-  - benchmarks
+  - untagged
 ---